 By Cheri Sicard

-The video below from Flannel Guy DIY has over 2.4 million views.
-Needing to know how to fix drill batteries that won’t charge must be a common problem, and since drills are such an essential RV tool this is also likely a common RV problem.
+The video below from Eric at Flannel Guy DIY has millions of views.
+Needing to know how to fix drill batteries that won’t charge must be a common problem, and since drills are such an essential RV tool, this is also likely a common RV problem.

 The tips in the video will work for 20v, 18v or almost any lithium battery for your tools.
 It works for DeWalt, Makita, Milwaukee, Ryobi, Black & Decker, Rigid, and more.